Achillea clavennae

 Achillea clavennae, the silvery yarrow, is a herbaceous perennial flowering plant in the sunflower family.
-The species name (clavennae) honors the Italian botanist N. Clavena (17th century).
+The species name (clavennae) honors the 17th-century Italian botanist N. Clavena.

 Description

 Achillea clavennae can reach a height of about 25 cm.
-The leaves are silvery silky-hairy, pinnatifid, cut into some lobes, alternate, about 4–8 cm long.
-This plant blooms from June to August, producing many loose clusters.
+The leaves are silvery silky-hairy, pinnatifid, cut into some lobes, alternate, and about 4–8 cm long.
+From June to August, many loose clusters of flowers bloom.